 Shigeru Takano, the air transport safety director at the CAB, which will assess and approve Boeing's proposed fix, said Sinnett's comment on the battery probe was "inappropriate."

-Investigators were still diligently analysing data from the JAL and ANA power packs, Takano said.
+Investigators were still diligently analyzing data from the JAL and ANA power packs, Takano said.

 "At this time we are not yet in a position to say when flights will restart," Takano said.

-A transport ministry source, who declined to be identified because he is not authorised to talk to the media, later said it was possible the 787 will fly again in "several weeks."
+A transport ministry source, who declined to be identified because he is not authorized to talk to the media, later said it was possible the 787 will fly again in "several weeks."

 But the source cautioned that regulators will take as much time as they need to assess the battery fix.